 - Allergy shots with an allergist.
 You'll have to see your allergist a minimum of once a week for three to six months to get a shot.
 Each week, your physician will increase the allergen content in the shot until you've reached a maintenance dose.
 They may suggest you take an antihistamine prior to getting each treatment.

 - Medications.
 Depending on your allergy, medicine could help ease symptoms and decrease your immune system reaction.
-Your physician may recommend OTC or prescription medicine in the form of liquid, pills, eyedrops, or nasal sprays.
-Many people with mild to severe environmental allergies prefer using allergy drops instead of taking OTC medicines or avoiding their allergies as a temporary fix.
+Your physician may recommend OTC or prescription medicine in the form of liquid, pills, eye drops, or nasal sprays.

 - Allergen avoidance.
 Your physician will work with you to identify allergy triggers and show you how to avoid them.
 This is typically the most essential step to reduce symptoms and prevent allergic reactions.